creatint/topaz/public/dart/fuchsia_inspect_flutter/README.md

 directory.
 The tests can be run using

 ```
-$ fx run-host-tests fuchsia_flutter_test
+$ fx run-host-tests inspect_flutter_test
 ```

 ## Source layout

-The main implementation is in `lib/WidgetTreeTraversal.dart`, which also includes unit tests in the test folder one directory up.
+The main implementation is in `lib/src/inspect_flutter.dart`, which also has unit tests in `test/`.